Myles Straw Preview, Player Props: Guardians vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.6 K/9, which ranks 17th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 17th in the league.

-- The Giants have a 4.08 team ERA that ranks 13th across all MLB pitching staffs.
+- The Giants' 4.05 team ERA ranks 11th among all league pitching staffs.

-- Giants pitchers combine to give up the sixth-fewest home runs in baseball (157 total, 1.1 per game).
+- Giants pitchers combine to allow 158 home runs (1.1 per game), the sixth-fewest in the league.

+- Manaea (5-5 with a 5.00 ERA and 110 strikeouts in 93 2/3 innings pitched) makes the start for the Giants, his seventh of the season.

+- In his last appearance -- in relief on Wednesday -- the lefty tossed three innings against the Chicago Cubs, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.